MiraGeoscience/geoapps/docs/content/apps/geophysical_inversion.rst

 This application lets users invert geophysical data with the open-source `SimPEG <https://simpeg.xyz/>`_ inversion framework.
-The application currently supports gravity/magnetics (field and tensor) and electromagnetic (stitched 1D).
+The application currently
+supports:

+- Gravity and magnetic (field and/or tensor) data on Octree mesh
+- Electromagnetic (time or frequency) line data.
+Inverted with Laterally Constrained 1D algorithm.

 More details for the different menu options are provided below.

 .. figure:: ./images/Geophysical_inversion_app.png
         :align: center